Asyan77/Asyan77/README.md

   </picture> -->

 <p align="center">
-<strong>A humble, curious, dedicated & playful software engineer</strong>
+<strong>A humble, curious, dedicated & playful software engineer.</strong>

 <p align="center">
-<strong>I joined the tech world to be of service to people and community </strong>
+<strong>I joined the tech world to be of service to people and community. </strong>

 <p align="center">
-Visit my <a href="https://ashley-yan.com/" target="blank">portfolio</a> for more inside scoop about me and my journey
+Visit my <a href="https://ashley-yan.com/" target="blank">portfolio</a> for more inside scoop about me and my journey.

 <p align="center">
 I would love to contribute to any new projects or lend a hand debugging 🙂